SpaceX CRS-33: Boost kit demonstration

-A distinguishing feature of this mission is the inclusion of a "boost kit" propulsion module in Dragon's hollow unpressurized trunk, which is typically used to carry larger experiments that are robotically attached to the outside of the ISS.
+A distinguishing feature of this mission was the inclusion of a "boost kit" propulsion module in Dragon's hollow unpressurized trunk, which is typically used to carry larger experiments that are robotically attached to the outside of the ISS.
 The kit comprises six dedicated propellant tanks containing hydrazine and nitrogen tetroxide, a helium pressurant tank, and two Draco thrusters aligned with the station's velocity vector.
 The boost kit is based on, but operates independently from Dragon's primary propulsion system.
 When activated, the system can add about 9 m/s to the ISS's orbital velocity, equivalent to the total reboost impulse of roughly one-and-a-half Russian Progress cargo vehicles, which are normally responsible for orbit maintenance.
 The kit carries enough propellant to provide about one-third to one-fourth of the ISS's annual reboost needs.
-Demonstration reboosts are scheduled to begin in September 2025 and continue periodically through the fall.
-The first reboost attempt was prematurely aborted.
+Demonstration reboosts began in September 2025.
+As of 29 December 2025, the spacecraft has performed five reboosts, and a final reboost is planned.

 Manifest

-The spacecraft was loaded with a total of 2300 kg of cargo, including scientific experiments, crew provisions, and fresh food such as 1,500 tortillas.
+The spacecraft was loaded with a total of 2300 kg of cargo, including equipment for scientific experiments, crew provisions, and fresh food such as 1,500 tortillas.
 Research equipment aboard the flight supports investigations into 3D printing in microgravity and the effects of long-duration spaceflight on the human body.

 The cargo manifest is broken down as follows: